CrazyTeeka/MacUSB/README.md

 # MacUSB
-Create a bootable USB flash drive for MacOS with Linux Mint
+Create a bootable USB flash drive for MacOS with Linux Mint.